 In Section 3, an example of the realization of the unit of amount of substance to the smallest possible uncertainty is given.
-It uses a method that helped motivate the development of the present definition.
+It uses a method that helped motivate the development of the present definition and now demonstrates its realization on a primary level.
 In Section 4, some additional practical methods for realizing the mole are described.
 In Section 5, the issue of quantifying small numbers of entities is discussed.
 Finally, in Section 6, the continuity of measurement results expressed in moles with respect to the 1971 and 2019 definitions is explained.

 In the future, this mise en pratique may be amended to include additional practical realizations or revised uncertainties.
-The mise en pratique is published as an on-line appendix to the current SI Brochure.
-This appendix is revised whenever necessary without automatically being accompanied by a new edition of the Brochure.
+The mise en pratique is published uniquely as an on-line appendix to the latest edition of the SI Brochure.
+In this way, this appendix can be revised whenever necessary.